Skip to main content

 For example, Tag1 & (Tag2 | Tag3)

-Example: To run only test tagged with Linux, but not tagged with Database, you would invoke Gradle like this:
+Example: To run only test tagged with Linux, but not tagged with Database, you would invoke Gradle using the environment variable (since Kotest 6.1.0).

 gradle test -Dkotest.tags="Linux & !Database"